Tanmay-R-Choudhary/Tanmay-R-Choudhary/README.md

 ### Hi there 👋!

 I am Tanmay and I go by the pronoun 'he'.
+I am interested in physics and software engineering.
+I'll be starting my UG in Computer Engineering in a few months.

 I am currently working on two flutter apps and a physics simulation engine.